-Figures 3A to 3F indicate the proposed locations of the sumps; however, the exact positioning of these will be determined by site management.
-Nonetheless, the general siting location should be maintained as they are dictated by the location of the settlement ponds and perimeter swales.
+Drawings 3A to 3F indicate the locations of the sumps; however, the exact positioning of these will be determined by site management.
+Nonetheless, the general siting location will be maintained as they are dictated by the location of the settlement ponds and perimeter swales.